 Mixing and measuring not your pace?
 There are more than a handful of companies that offer a store-bought, pre-mixed prime rib rub.
-Check out companies like Snider's and Carl's Gourmet All-Natural Prime Rib.
+Check out our line of seasonings including the Y'all Purpose which is very close to a traditional Texas rub.
+You can also try companies like Snider's and Carl's Gourmet All-Natural Prime Rib.

+The general internet consensus is smoking 25 - 35 minutes/lb. at 225°F. Prime rib cooking temperature is recommended to be between 225°F and 235°F. Depending on size, fat content, connective tissues...nothing can be exact.
 If you follow our recipe blog, you'll notice that we don't present exact cook times.
 We know that every piece of meat is different, and cooks differently.
-Depending on size, fat content, connective tissues...nothing can be exact.
-The general internet consensus is smoking 25 - 35 minutes/lb. at 225°F. We cannot stress enough that the only way to ensure accurate temperature readings is by monitoring your meat's internal temperature using a thermometer or included meat probe.
+We cannot stress enough that the only way to ensure accurate temperature readings is by monitoring your meat's internal temperature using a thermometer or included meat probe.
 If you're opting for the reverse sear method from above, remove your prime rib once it's reached 20°F prior to your target temperature and open your slide and grill and flame broil for about 35-45 minutes, turning occasionally.

 Store in the refrigerator for up to four to seven days.
-To reheat, place in a roasting pan, cover with tin foil, and bake in the oven for 20 - 30 minutes at 300°F. Turn leftovers into tacos, breakfast hash, stroganoff, or a prime rib sandwich.
+To reheat, place in a roasting pan, cover with tin foil, and bake in the oven for 20 - 30 minutes at 300°F. Left over prime rib ideas consist of tacos, breakfast hash, stroganoff, or a prime rib sandwich.
+The sky is the limit when it comes to left overs and prime rib.
+You can make a prime rib roast and the next week make it into a left over prime rib soup.
 Otherwise, while it's always best to eat the next day, cooked prime rib can last 2 - 3 months in the freezer before it loses moisture and flavor.